jackokaiser/vanlab/content/blogs/en_2021-trip.md

 Disclaimer: the simulators available online to estimate carbon footprint are not adapted to vanlife.
 I therefore decided to estimate our carbon footprint from scratch, using the data collected during the trip.
-I'm not on expert on this topic so it could be that the reference numbers I have found online are wrong - I'm open to discussion.
+I'm not an expert on this topic so it could be that the reference numbers I have found online are wrong - I'm open to discussion.

 Most vans drive with diesel.
 In contrast, our van drives with petrol and Compressed Natural Gas (CNG) (it's methane, which is different from LPG).
 It has one 100L petrol tank and a 20kg CNG tank.
 It's advantageous to drive on CNG as much as possible, but tanking stations are sparse: there are less than 200 open to the public in France.
-Natural gas is a fossil fuel just like petrol, whereas but BioGNC is a renewable fuel which is locally produced from agricultural waste.
+Natural gas is a fossil fuel just like petrol, whereas BioGNC is a renewable fuel which is locally produced from agricultural waste.
 There were many BioGNC stations in the west of France, in August.
 After crossing the border to Spain in October, we could find many CNG stations, but no BioGNC stations.
 A van is a big and heavy car: I calculated our E10 fuel consumption to be around 16.8L/100km.